 General anesthesia is often used for minimally invasive hernia repair, putting you in a sleep-like state during surgery.
 Your surgeon will perform an evaluation beforehand to ensure that you are healthy enough to be put under anesthesia.
 This will include an evaluation of your overall health as well as your medical history, a physical exam, and possibly other tests.

-Laparoscopic repair also comes with a host of benefits for patients.
+Laparoscopic repair also comes with a host of benefits.
 This includes a reduced risk of:

 - Bleeding